Why study with us?

 - We have our very own student society – Bangor Linguistics Society – which organises weekly social events and one off events such as guest lectures and the Christmas party.

 - Over half of the departments at Bangor assessed to date in the teaching quality assessments have received the top rating of 'excellent'.

 - Our accommodation has been rated in the Top 5 in the UK at the 2017 WhatUni Student Choice Awards.

 - The most recent Research Excellence Framework (2014) recognised that more than three-quarters of Bangor's research is either world-leading or internationally excellent

 - We have one of the largest Peer Guiding schemes in the UK

-The School of English boasts expertise in all periods of English Literature from medieval times to the present day and has one of the longest histories of teaching creative writing in the UK.
-Bangor has pioneered the creative-critical interface that has allowed our graduates to excel in writing and publishing work.
-This makes for a vibrant research community in which to undertake postgraduate study.
+- Our English literature department boasts expertise in all periods of English Literature from medieval times to the present day and has one of the longest histories of teaching creative writing in the UK.

-Bangor has some unique special collections, which include manuscripts dating from the twelfth century to the present day.
+- Bangor University is home to some unique special collections, which include manuscripts dating from the twelfth century to the present day.

-Studied across all periods of literature, with particular focus on the editing and interpretation of medieval manuscript books and early modern manuscript and print; the relationship between art and literature; Victorian letter-writing and communication; the work of R. S. Thomas and the modern screenplay.
+- We offer modules across all periods of English Literature, with particular focus on the editing and interpretation of medieval manuscript books and early modern manuscript and print; the relationship between art and literature; Victorian letter-writing and communication; the work of R. S. Thomas and the modern screenplay.